aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

+Enable macros;

+**Remarks**

-Enable macros; Now it only works when copying a worksheet to other worksheet in a workbook.
+Now it only works when copying a worksheet to other worksheet in a workbook.

 **Returns:**
 boolean